|This Medication Guide has been approved by the U.S. Food and Drug Administration.||Revised: July 2022|

 Inform patients of the potential risk of severe visual loss and to immediately contact their healthcare provider if they develop severe visual loss.
 Inform patients that visual changes such as perceived flashes of light, blurry vision, light sensitivity, and floaters are commonly reported adverse reactions and may occur while driving or operating machinery.
 The onset of visual disorders most commonly occurs during the first week of treatment [see Warnings and Precautions (5.5), Adverse Reactions (6)].

-Inform patients with ALCL of the risk of severe nausea, vomiting, diarrhea, and stomatitis.
+Inform patients with ALCL or pediatric patients with IMT of the risk of severe nausea, vomiting, diarrhea, and stomatitis.
 Advise patients to immediately inform their healthcare provider of problems with swallowing, vomiting, or diarrhea [see Warnings and Precautions (5.6)].

 Inform patients to avoid grapefruit or grapefruit juice while taking XALKORI.
 Advise patients to inform their healthcare providers of all concomitant medications, including prescription medicines, over-the-counter drugs, vitamins, and herbal products [see Drug Interactions (7)].